chaos-polymtl/lethe/doc/source/examples/cfd-dem/square-fluidized-bed/square-fluidized-bed.rst

 Lagrangian physical properties
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The physical properties section of the particles allows us to specify the different parameters related to the particle such as its density, diameter, and the different coefficients that dictates the collision behaviour of the particles.
+The physical properties section of the particles allows us to specify the different parameters related to the particle such as its density, diameter, and the different coefficients that dictates the collision behavior of the particles.
 Also, in this section we define the total number of particles for the simulation.
 The gravitational acceleration as well as the physical properties of particles and walls are specified in the ``Lagrangian physical properties`` subsection.
 These properties include diameter and density of particles, Young's modulus, Poisson's ratio, restitution coefficient, friction and rolling friction coefficients.
 We insert 30,000 particles in the simulation.

 .. code-block:: text